If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 Brompton Bicycle is a manufacturer of folding bicycles based in Brentford, London.
 All Bromptons are designed and built in England.
 Brompton state their philosophy is “a product that increases people’s independence and freedom” and they describe he Brompton as “a personal transport solution, allowing people to rethink and vary and adapt their journeys at will; their Brompton sets them free from the constraints imposed by the combustion engine, city planners, the weather, public transport administrators, bike thieves and countless other layers of complexity”.
 Brompton also have a stolen bikes database, which appears to be a rather good idea.
 There’s a Brompton World Championship race.
 There are Brompton shops or your can buy online or from a dealer.
 Brompton sell a range of spares, available from dealers.
 They also sell accessories but I am not sure where these are made as country of origin is not stated on their website, although some are certainly British made fro example the Chapman Brompton Game Bag.
 You can also hire a Brompton from various locations across the UK – http://brompton.com

 Prices for bike handbuilt in the UK can be very reasonable.
-You can specify British made components for your bike.
+You can also try to specify British made components for your bike.

 A few small companies make bicycle lights in the UK, such as Exposure Lights, Hope Technology (mentioned above) and Lumicycle.
 I use a Clulite (Cluson Engineering) small torch attached to my handlebars as my front head light and it’s very bright and an old made in England Eveready red light at the rear (sadly Eveready no longer make bike lights in the UK), backed up by tiny modern flashing lights front and rear.
 Clulite also make purpose made cycle lights.